babylonchain/networks/bbn-test-4/README.md

    display on the testnet web interfaces, should submit their information there.*

-   __Participation is turned of for the current testnet, you can still test the creation and check if everything worked properly with the [scripts](./finality-providers/scripts/).__
+   __Registration is turned off for the current testnet, you can still test the creation and check if everything worked properly with the [scripts](./finality-providers/scripts/).__
 2. [System parameters](./parameters)